memgraph/kubernetes-operator/README.md

 ## Prerequisites

-We use Go version 1.22.5.
+We use Go version 1.22.5 (not needed at the moment).
 Check out here how to [install Go](https://go.dev/doc/install).
-Helm version is v3.14.4.
+Current Helm version is v3.14.4.

 ## Documentation